How to make kuksi at home. Homemade kuksa. Potato strips fried with vinegar

 • rice vinegar.

 Shred any kale with soft leaves.
-We cut the beef into strips and quickly fry in hot oil.
-Add cabbage to the meat, season, reduce the heat and wait another 8 minutes.
+Cut the beef into strips and quickly fry in hot oil.
+Add cabbage to the meat, season, reduce heat and wait another 8 minutes.

-Beat the eggs with a pinch of salt and separately fry thin egg pancakes, which then will need to be rolled up and cut into noodles.
+Beat the eggs with a pinch of salt and separately fry thin egg pancakes, which will then need to be rolled into a roll and cut into noodles.

-Mix garlic with cilantro, add vinegar with soy sauce to the mixture to taste.
-We cut fresh cucumber and radish into thin strips.
-Boil the noodles and arrange on plates.
-Pour noodles with cold beef broth.
-Of course, you can make hot kuksi in Korean, but it will have little to do with the original recipe.
-On top of the noodles lay out vegetables, herbs, meat with cabbage and egg pancakes.
+Mix garlic with cilantro, add vinegar and soy sauce to the mixture to taste.
+Cut fresh cucumber and radish into thin strips.
+Boil the noodles and place on plates.
+Pour cold beef broth over the noodles.
+Of course, you can make hot kuksi in Korean, but it will have little in common with the original recipe.
+Place vegetables, herbs, meat and cabbage and egg pancakes on top of the noodles.
 Each guest will be able to independently supplement their dish with vinegar or soy sauce to taste.

 How to cook kuksi in Korean?

-If the two previous recipes were similar to each other, then this one stands apart, because it is prepared on a thick, jelly-like broth.
+If the two previous recipes were similar to each other, then this one stands apart because it is prepared in a thick, jellied broth.

 Ingredients:

-Pour the white part of green onions, garlic cloves and circles of ginger with broth and put on fire for 20 minutes.
+Pour the white part of the green onions, garlic cloves and ginger slices with broth and put on fire for 20 minutes.
 Soak the gelatin following the directions on the package.
-In the boiling broth, put the chopped meat into strips for a minute.
-Remove the broth from the heat, dissolve the gelatin and completely cool the broth in the refrigerator.
-Remove fat from the surface and mix.
-Serve with boiled noodles, chopped fresh vegetables and boiled eggs, pouring a drop of rice vinegar on top.
+Place the meat cut into strips into the boiling broth for a minute.
+Remove the broth from the heat, dissolve the gelatin and cool the broth completely in the refrigerator.
+Skim the fat from the surface and stir.
+Serve with boiled noodles, chopped fresh vegetables and boiled eggs, with a splash of rice vinegar on top.

 Loading...Loading...